kevinohara80/nforce/README.md

 Get a REST API resource by its url.

-### stream(opts)
+### createStreamClient(opts)

 opts:
 * `oauth`: (Object:Optional) The oauth object.
 Required in multi-user mode
+* `timeout`: (Integer:Optional) The timeout in seconds to pass to the Faye client
+* `retry`: (Integer:Optional) The retry interval to pass to the Faye client

+Creates and returns a streaming api client object.
+See the *Streaming Client* section for more details on the client object that is returned from this method.

+### subscribe|stream(opts)

+opts:

+* `oauth`: (Object:Optional) The oauth object.
+Required in multi-user mode
 * `topic`: (String:Required) An string value for the streaming topic

-Start a force.com streaming API connection.
-An EventEmitter is returned with the following events:
+* `isSystem`: (Boolean:Optional) Specify `true` if the topic to be streamed is a SystemTopic
+* `timeout`: (Integer:Optional) The timeout in seconds to pass to the Faye client

-* `connect`: subscribed to the topic
+* `retry`: (Integer:Optional) The retry interval to pass to the Faye client

-* `data`: got a streaming event
-* `error`: there was a problem with the subscription
+Creates and returns a streaming api subscription object.
+See the *Streaming Subscription* section for more details on the subscription object that is returned from this method.

 ### apexRest(opts, [callback])